cloudnativea/ChatMessagesAPI/README.md

 # Chat API
-## This prject for a master course[Software managment] in software engineering at Birzeit university
+## This prject for a master course[Software managment] in software engineering at Birzeit university.

 ### Project name cloud native app